jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/blog/main.md

   changing their filename extensions to *.webp* (unless they are gifs) inside the *.adoc* files.
-  (Only for `Fluid Attacks'` staff.)
+  (Only for `Fluid Attacks` staff.)

 ## Others

-* **BO01:** Whenever we create a post with an interview, we *must* use the `[role="fluid-qanda"]` command to present each answer in a special way after each question.
+* **BO01:** Whenever we create a post with an interview, we *must* use the `[role="fluid-qanda"]` command to display each question and answer in a specific way.
   Example:

   ![BO01](https://res.cloudinary.com/fluid-attacks/image/upload/v1624999457/docs/development/writing/boa_a2rjeq.webp)